 The Executive Office (GBR) LLP (“The Executive Office”) is committed to preventing acts of modern slavery and human trafficking from occurring within both its business and supply chains.
 This statement is made on behalf of pursuant to section 54 of the Modern Slavery Act 2015 of the United Kingdom (“Modern Slavery Act”).

-At The Executive Office, we have a long-standing culture of “Doing What’s Right,” Employee Code of Conduct.
-These specific initiatives, coupled with our belief that transparency and accountability promote healthy, stable financial markets, are intended to help us achieve the highest of standards and continue to progress and evolve our social and ethical responsibilities.
+The Executive Office has a long-standing culture of “Doing What’s Right” Employee Code of Conduct.
+These specific initiatives, coupled with our belief that transparency and accountability promote healthy, stable financial markets, are intended to help us achieve the highest standards and continue progressing and evolving our social and ethical responsibilities.

 II.
 Organizational Structure

 The Executive Office is an investment banking and investment management firm.
 We provide services to Professional Clients all over the world.
 We are headquartered in London, United Kingdom.
 We employ less than 250 people and procure goods and services from a few vendors, mainly in the United Kingdom.
 To find out more about the nature of our business, please visit our website www.TheExecutiveOffice.com

 We are committed to acting ethically, with integrity and promoting work environments that engender conditions of freedom, equality, security and dignity.
 The Executive Office expects its employees, contractors, and suppliers to prevent acts of modern slavery and human trafficking from occurring within both its business and supply chains and has policies (including its Human Rights Statement) and codes of conduct (including the Employee Code of Conduct and the Supplier Code of Conduct) in place to establish standards expected across our business activities.
 Our governance framework and related corporate policies empower our employees and contractors to report and escalate any concerns of unethical conduct, whether relating to modern slavery, human trafficking or other matters.